 Microplastics may be the result of big pieces of plastic that have been broken down, released from clothes fibres or deliberately included in products like body washes and hair gels.
 Because so much waste plastic is microplastics, much of the plastic waste that is all around us polluting our world is invisible; or at least until you look through a microscope.
 One research group from Plymouth did just that, and were surprised to see a sand sample littered with tiny coloured specks – microplastics.
 Although they are called “micro”, there is no agreed convention for the sizes of microplastic particles, making it impossible to measure how much of it there is out there or compare findings between different groups.
 This is partly because as microscopes get better, we can see smaller and smaller pieces of plastic.

 Another plastics problem is POPs, Persistent Organic Pollutants, which include the infamous DDT.
 These materials are sparingly soluble in water but very soluble in lipids like plastic ...or body fats.
 They are highly toxic and carcinogenic, and will accumulate and concentrate in plastics if they find their way into the ocean.
-We're not sure about the levels of POPs in plastics, nor how levels build up in items that have been in the ocean for a long time, but we do know that, if consumed, the POPs move from plastics into the body fats of the animal until there is the same amount in both.
+We're not sure about the levels of POPs in plastics, but, when consumed, the POPs migrate from plastics into the body fats of the animal until there is the same amount in both.
 As microplastics are very small, they are even more likely to enter the food chain than bottle tops and other plastic pieces eaten by birds, because microplastics may be consumed by accident.
 Lugworms, for example, are totally indiscriminate eaters and will ingest anything small enough.
 Even if the plastic particles have passed out of the lugworm’s body, when a fish eats the worm, POPs that have been absorbed into the body fats of the lugworm will get passed on to the fish and build up.
 And when we eat the fish... they get passed on to us.
 Because microplastics are too small to see, we don't know how often this is happening or how much microplastics are exacerbating the problem.

 Learn more about The impact of microplastics on sea animals.